Arriving unprepared for a hair appointment is a significant risk only a few brave individuals may attempt.

 On a great day, all may go well at the salon.

 8. Avoid Impulse Cuts: One of the most dangerous times for getting a spontaneous haircut is if you have a bad breakup.
-Or any other major life changes which may trigger an impulsive need to cut all your strands off .
+Or any other significant life changes which may trigger an impulsive need to cut all your strands off .

-9. Speak Up: Most top salons and reputable stylist have do-over policies.
+9. Speak Up: Most top salons and reputable stylists have do-over policies.
 If you're unhappy, politely let your stylist know.
 If the cut isn't working after a week, call and ask for a no-charge adjustment cut.

-A picture is worth a thousand words. when you visit the salon for a haircut.
+A picture is worth a thousand words.
+When you visit the salon for a haircut.

 ReferencesHair Cut Shock[email protected]

 Please follow us on Twitter at: https://Twitter.com/HairBoutique.
 I look forward to meeting new people from all walks of Twitter and learning from their Tweets.